Who would be happy that their future spouse has $80,000 or more of student loan debt?

-If my wife didn’t have that $80,000 of student loan debt, who is to say we would have made financial decisions like we have with the debt.
+If my wife didn’t have that $80,000 of student loan debt, who is to say we would have made financial decisions as we have with the debt.
 Would we have been as strict on our spending when we were paying down the debt?
 Probably not.

 Would I have made tens of thousands of dollars from side hustle income?
 Probably not.
-In fact, we might be in the same financial position or worse without the debt, which is a scary though.
+In fact, we might be in the same financial position or worse without the debt, which is a scary thought.

 So today, I realize that I’m thankful that we had to pay off $80,000 of student loan debt.
 It put us on a path of a successful financial future.
-It gave my wife a great career path and opened my eyes to a new career path of self employment.
+It gave my wife a great career path and opened my eyes to a new career path of self-employment.

 I wouldn’t want to give up those opportunities.